NCAR/HPC-Docs/docs/allocations/chap/chap-conflict-of-interest-policy.md

       the past four years or as Principal Investigator and Co-Principal Investigator on a current resource request.

-3. Other relationships with the requestor or the request.
+3. Other relationships with the requester or the request.
 The interests of the following persons are to be treated as if they were the panel member’s own: